 What kind of salaries do such roles demand?

 According to the 2019 Robert Half Salary Guide for Accounting and Finance Professionals, an FP&A professional with one to three years of experience can expect a starting salary midpoint of $66,750.
-The projected salary for the same position with three to five years of experience is $75,000 at the midpoint, and the salary midpoint for FP&A jobs at the manager level are expected to be $115,000.
+The projected salary for the same position with three to five years of experience is $77,000 at the midpoint, and the salary midpoint for FP&A jobs at the manager level are expected to be $116,500 in 2019.

-Here are two other projected salary midpoints for positions with analytics in their titles:
+Here are three projected salary midpoints for corporate accounting roles with analytics in their titles: